bsc-pm/nanos6/README.md

 ### Verbose logging

-To enable verbose logging, run the application with the `loader.variant` config set to `verbose`.
+To enable verbose logging, run the application with the `version.instrument` config set to `verbose`.

 By default it generates a lot of information.
 This is controlled by the `instrument.verbose.areas` config, which can contain a list of areas.